eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 To be able to substantiate a complaint, or to list data that must be deleted, the User needs to be informed about which attributes were requested by which Relying Parties.
-To enable this, a Wallet Unit maintains a log of all attributes that were requested and presented.
-The aforementioned dashboard also enables the User to view the log and lodge a complaint for any attribute in the log.
+To enable this, a Wallet Unit maintains a log of all transactions that are performed.
+For presentation transactions, this log includes the attributes that were requested and presented.
+The aforementioned dashboard also enables the User to view the log and lodge a complaint for any transaction in the log.
 More details about the logging functionality can be found in [Topic 19](./annexes/annex-2/annex-2-high-level-requirements.md#a2319-topic-19---user-navigation-requirements-dashboard-logs-for-transparency).

 #### 6.6.4 PID or attestation presentation to another Wallet Unit